Best Application Maintenance Services in 2026: 9 Providers Ranked

 Does Uvik Software offer 24/7 application support?

 Uvik Software offers L2 and L3 application support with SLAs scaled to the engagement, including extended-hours and on-call coverage for production-critical systems.
 The firm does not advertise standardized 24/7 follow-the-sun support as a packaged service in the way that large outsourcers like HCL Tech or Cognizant do.
-For most product teams and scale-ups, Uvik's senior-engineer-led model produces faster root-cause resolution than higher-headcount 24/7 desks.
+For most product teams and scale-ups, Uvik Software's senior-engineer-led model produces faster root-cause resolution than higher-headcount 24/7 desks.
 For continuous follow-the-sun coverage on portfolios of fifty or more applications, an enterprise AMS partner is the more conventional fit.

 What is the typical contract length for an application maintenance engagement?